Isabela, Basilan: Colonization and the Jesuit "reducciones"

 The proselytization of Basilan started in earnest when Fr.
 Francisco Lado, a Jesuit, established the first Catholic mission, in an area called Pasangen by the native Yakans.
 "Pasangen" is a Yakan term for "commune", "town" or "a place where people visit or stay".
 This coastal area, however, was already predominantly populated by Tausug and Samal settlers when the Spanish came, and therefore was likewise locally called a "pagpasalan" or "settlement area".
 The Jesuit missionaries from Zamboanga arrived on the same year that the removal of Sultan Kudarat's base from Lamitan was effected, and established themselves in Pasangen on the island's northwestern coast.
 They constructed the first wooden mission and palisade wall near the mouth of the Aguada River and dedicated the Island to St. Ignatius of Loyola, the founder of the Jesuit Order.

 Catholic missionaries together with Spanish soldiers who inter-married into the native population were able to successfully penetrate Basilan by bringing in additional Settler soldiers.
 So much so that by 1654 about 1,000 Catholic families were living on the island.
-Foremost among these pioneering families is the extended Lazaro Clan who, together with its cadet branches, the Saavedra, Generalao, Sison, Pardo, Barrios and Guevarra families, took most of the cultivated lands that were to form part of the growing Settlement.
+Foremost among these pioneering families is the extended Lazaro Clan who, together with its cadet branches, the Saavedra, Generalao, San Luis, Suson, Pardo, Barrios and Guevarra families, took most of the cultivated lands that were to form part of the growing Settlement.

 Thus, Catholicism began to slowly spread across the island with the spirited drive of the militant Jesuits.
 With no spices or gold to enrich the Spanish king's coffers, except for local taxes, the Jesuits refocused the Spanish government's agenda and made religion the object of their expansion and conquest here.

 In anticipation of an invasion from the Chinese pirate-warlord Koxinga, that was expected to devastate Manila, the Spanish authorities withdrew all stations in the south of the country to augment their forces holed up in Intramuros, temporarily freeing Zamboanga and Isabela from direct Spanish administration in 1663.